Neelesh-Gupta/Vision-Transformer-ViT-for-Autonomous-UAV-Perception/README.md

-Here is a technical, ready-to-use `README.md` for your repository.

----

 # Vision Transformer (ViT) for Autonomous UAV Perception

 A custom Vision Transformer (ViT) architecture engineered specifically for autonomous Unmanned Aerial Vehicles (UAVs).
 This project implements advanced regularization, self-supervised pre-training, and uncertainty quantification to ensure robust perception in unpredictable aerial environments (e.g., sensor occlusion, domain shift, and noise).